2022 Maryland House of Delegates election: District 11B

 Following the 2020 redistricting cycle, District 11 was split into two districts, 11A and 11B.
 The new District 11B encompasses central Baltimore County, including Pikesville and Mays Chapel.
-First-term incumbent Jon S. Cardin and four-term incumbent Dana Stein, both Democrats who were elected in 2018 with 29.3 and 26.9 percent of the vote respectively, and incumbent Lisa Belcastro, who was appointed to the seat on March 10, 2020, after Shelly L. Hettleman was appointed to the Maryland Senate, are running for re-election.
+First-term incumbent Jon S. Cardin and four-term incumbent Dana Stein, both Democrats who were elected in 2018 with 29.3 and 26.9 percent of the vote respectively, and incumbent Lisa Belcastro, who was appointed to the seat on March 10, 2020, after Shelly L. Hettleman was appointed to the Maryland Senate, were running for re-election.

 District 12A

 Following the 2020 redistricting cycle, District 12 was split into two districts, 12A and 12B.
 The new District 12A encompasses part of Howard County, including Columbia and Hanover.
-Two-term incumbent Terri L. Hill and first-term incumbent Jessica M. Feldmark, who won election in 2018 with 21.8 and 21.9 percent of the vote respectively, are running for re-election.
+Two-term incumbent Terri L. Hill and first-term incumbent Jessica Feldmark, who won election in 2018 with 21.8 and 21.9 percent of the vote respectively, were running for re-election.